pramsey/crunchyblog/antijoin/index.md

   WHERE b.i IS NULL;
 ```

 This also takes about **850 ms**.

 The `LEFT JOIN` is required to return a record for every row of "A".
 So what does it do if there's no record in "B" that satisfies the join condition?
 It returns `NULL` for the columns of "B" in the join relation for those records.
 That means any row with a `NULL` in a column of "B" that is normally non-`NULL` is a record in "A" that is not in "B".

 ## Now do Spatial

 The nice thing about the `LEFT JOIN` expression of of the solution is that it generalizes nicely to arbitrary join conditions, like those using spatial predicate functions.

 "Find the geonames points that are not inside counties"...
-OK, we will left join geonames with counties and find the records where counties are `NULL`.
+OK, we will `LEFT JOIN` geonames with counties and find the records where counties are `NULL`.

 ```sql
 SELECT g.name, g.geonameid, g.geom